 Growing up, my family made them every year around Christmastime.
 I fondly remember spending hours upon hours with my sister, intricately decorating the cookies with colored frosting and sprinkles.

 These cassava flour sugar cookies are a little different than what I made during my childhood, being that they're completely gluten free and dairy free.
-But this cassava shortbread cookie recipe is just as delicious!
+But this cassava flour sugar cookie recipe is just as delicious!

 Recipe Highlights

-- Lower in sugar than your "typical" cookie
+- Lower in sugar - less sugar than your "typical" cookie and refined sugar free

-- No chill - the dough doesn't require any refrigeration
+- No chill dough - the cookie dough doesn't require any refrigeration

-- Easy to roll out and cut into shapes
+- Easy to make - the dough is easy to roll out and cut into shapes

-I know I'm biased and all, but this really is the ultimate grain free sugar cookie recipe.
-It's SO easy to make and bake and even easier to eat 😉
+I know I'm biased and all, but these really are the ultimate cassava flour sugar cookies.
+They're SO easy to make and bake and even easier to eat 😉

 Only a few simple Paleo ingredients are needed to make these grain free cut-out cookies: